 November 18th, 2021

-First off, all of our trainers are screened and vetted.
+First off, all Nielsen Fitness personal trainers are screened and vetted.
 We take great pride in knowing we hire some of the best trainers in the industry.
 They all have a passion for fitness and truly care about you and your success.
 You can trust all of our trainers to work with you, guiding you that much closer toward your goals.

 Also, we’re going to let the cat out of the bag on this one: You get to use our equipment no matter whether you’ve joined in-home or online personal training with us.